Close-up of a piano keyboard with black and white keys, showing signs of wear.

 Where can I listen to the album?

-Lines Unwritten is available a week from now on Spotify, Apple Music, Amazon Music, YouTube Music, Deezer, Tidal, and more.
+Lines Unwritten is available now on Spotify, Apple Music, Amazon Music, YouTube Music, Deezer, Tidal, and more.
 You can also find my music on Instagram Music, Facebook, and TikTok’s sound library.

 What inspired the sound of the album?